Agave bracteosa S.Watson ex Engelm.

 Candelabrum Agave, Spider Agave, Squid Agave

 Agave bracteosa is a slow-growing succulent that forms rosettes of spineless, pale green leaves.
-The rosettes are up to 1 foot (30 cm) tall and up to 18 inches (45 cm) across, of spineless, pale green leaves.
-The leaves, which usually number 20 or fewer, emerge vertically in the center and arch gracefully back towards the outside of the plant.
-This succulent suckers to gradually form a dense stand.
-When plants mature, a up to 5 foot (1.5 m) tall spike bears a dense terminal cluster of white flowers, distinctive from all other Agaves.
-After flowering the main rosette slowly dies but younger suckers perpetuate the plant.
+The rosettes are up to 1 foot (30 cm) tall and up to 18 inches (45 cm) in diameter.
+Leaves emerge vertically in the center and arch gracefully back towards the outside of the plant.
+When rosettes mature, a up to 5 foot (1.5 m) tall spike bears a dense terminal cluster of white flowers, distinctive from all other Agaves.
+After flowering, the rosette slowly dies, but younger suckers perpetuate the plant.

 USDA hardiness zones 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).